Pre-action sprinkler systems for commercial properties

 No two businesses are alike, which is why there is no one-size-fits-all pre-action sprinkler system.
 Whether it’s new construction or retrofitting an older system, commercial properties need to be able to count on their fire protection contractor to design and build a pre-action system that will be a perfect match for their needs.
 Valley Fire Protection has many years of experience designing and building complete systems, including the highly complex pre-action systems, which require the highest level of skill to design and build.

-Pre-action sprinkler systems installation in water-sensitive areas
+Pre-action sprinkler system installation in water-sensitive areas

 Water is the most often used combatant against fire.
 However, there are situations where introducing water to an environment can almost cause as much danger to the contents of a building as fire.
 For example, an art museum filled with important historic works that are centuries old cannot be put into a situation where a false alarm douses them in water.
 Therefore, the pre-action system is a perfect option because it has checks and balances that other systems lack.